Xeronaus/Cedaruke/README.md

 If you want to support the mod, then consider starring the mod and/or share the mod with anyone.

 # State, Stability and Balance

-Mod is currently in WIP, mod stability is not guaranteed and mod balance is unbalanced.
+This mod is currently under development.
+It may contain unfinished features, unbalanced contents, stability issues and bugs.
 Don't expect a perfect working mod yet.
 Please be patient.

 # Gamewave Community
-[Discord](https://discord.gg/CVKY9VUGY7)
+Gamewave Community is a Indonesian discord server that's about gaming [Discord](https://discord.gg/CVKY9VUGY7)